eyre-rs/eyre/README.md

 ## Custom Report Handlers

-The heart of this crate is it's ability to swap out the Handler type to change what information is carried alongside errors and how the end report is formatted.
-This crate is meant to be used alongside companion crates that customize it's behavior.
+The heart of this crate is its ability to swap out the Handler type to change what information is carried alongside errors and how the end report is formatted.
+This crate is meant to be used alongside companion crates that customize its behavior.
 Below is a list of known crates that export report handlers for eyre and short summaries of what features they provide.

 - [`stable-eyre`]: Switches the backtrace type from `std`'s to `backtrace-rs`'s